Sudha Menon: Early life and career

 Having found her true calling as an author, Menon says she felt compelled to tell the world about the liberating and therapeutic value of writing down one’s thoughts.

-Her book Devi, Diva or She-Devil: The Smart Career Woman’s Survival Guide is a treasure trove of survival tips for career women, straight from the mouths of some of India's smartest women.
-With insights from successful women in various fields, this book could well be every woman's best friend, the little black book of secret mantras to take on every challenge and lead a fulfilled, happy life.
+Her book Devi, Diva or She-Devil: The Smart Career Woman’s Survival Guide is a book containing "survival tips" for career women, from some Indian women.

-Feisty at Fifty is a part-funny, part thought provoking look at her adventures as a woman of fifty plus years and could be a precious guide to women of that age who want to make their fifties the best decade of their life.
+Feisty at Fifty presents a reflective and humorous account of the author’s experiences in her fifties, exploring themes of ageing and personal development.